-Very low intensity development may occur where such uses do not affect the environmental significance of the local area.
+Low intensity development such as agriculture and animal keeping and husbandry may occur where such uses do not affect significant values of the local area.
 Development should embrace sustainable land management practices, minimise clearing and contribute to the amenity and landscape of the area.
-The environmental protection zone provides opportunities for habitat improvement.